 Also, if the brand provides a fuse with the main product, then you should be using that fuse without a second thought.
 Because, that fuse is particularly designed to protect that audio component.

-Calculate Total Current Draw
+Step 2: Calculate Total Current Draw

 Amplifiers are not 100% efficient.
 Class A/B amplifiers might only be 60-70% efficient, whereas Class D amplifiers can be up to 90% efficient.
 This efficiency affects the actual current draw.
-For a more accurate calculation, consider the formula:

-Consider the Wire Gauge
+Step 3: Consider the Wire Gauge

 The size of the wires in your audio system also influences the fuse size.
 Thicker wires (lower gauge numbers) can carry more current, requiring a larger fuse.
 Use a wire gauge chart to match your wire size to the appropriate fuse rating.